raphlcx/blog/content/posts/queue-or-pubsub.md

 From my observation, we usually refer to a *command bus* as a queue while an *event bus* as a Pub/Sub system.
 So when someone says to use a queue system, they mostly mean to use a command bus.

-These terms are much more suitable to describe a message broker.
+Command bus / event bus are much more suitable to describe a message broker.
 Regardless of the type of bus, they all have some form of queue implementation to buffer and order the messages received.

 In a Pub/Sub system, a sender publishes messages to the broker while a receiver subscribes to receive them.
 An event bus usually operates via this mechanism.
 But a command bus, commonly known as a queue, could work similarly as well, right?